Pan Pacific Swimming Championships: Medal table (1985–2018)

+Pan Pacific Championships Records

 Junior Pan Pacific Swimming Championships

 The Junior Pan Pacific Swimming Championships, aka Junior Pan PAC’s, is a long course swimming event that features high level 18 under swimmers around the Pacific.
 The event is held every other even year, and takes place in the non-world championship/junior championship years.
 The event was last held in 2018, with others postponed or canceled due to the global COVID-19 pandemic; future events have been postponed until after 2022.